About your school day.

-Lorri Weaver is our Lead Bus Driver and Jamie Barrand is our Transportation Coordinator.
+Lorri Weaver is our Lead Bus Driver and Mrs. Bovee is our Transportation Coordinator.
 If you have questions regarding transportation, please call the academy at 279-4686 during regular school hours.
 The bus dispatch phone number is 677-7473; please call this number to cancel pick-ups and drop-offs or for updates on bus route progress.

 We have multiple ways that students arrive and get home on a daily basis.
 We ask for your cooperation and patience as we make sure students get to their destination safely.
 Please note the following:

-- If you are picking up your students at the end of the day, please do not park in the parking lot located off of Elizabeth Street.
-This is where our students park and it is quite congested with students leaving.
-Please park along Elizabeth Street.
+- If you are picking up your students at the end of the day, please park in a parking space.
+Please do not interrupt the flow of traffic.

 - Elementary Car pick-up: The student car rider pick-up loop is located on Abbott Avenue.
-If this is your choice of pick up, be sure to get a car number from Jamie Barrand.
+If this is your choice of pick up, be sure to get a car number from Ms. Scott.
 For this choice, parents remain in their cars and children are delivered to them as they drive through the loop.
 This number will connect you and your student in a quick, safe manner.
-Car Loading begins at 3:10 p.m.
+Car Loading begins at 3:15 p.m.
 This process quickens as the year progresses.
 Students are never waiting outside.

-- Elementary Bus Rider: Students riding buses are escorted to the bus exit on Morse Street.
-Buses depart at approximately 3:15 p.m.
+- Elementary Bus Rider: Students riding buses are released to gym then escorted the bus exit on Abbott Ave.
+Buses depart at approximately 3:20 p.m.
 This form of transportation takes the most coordination between home and family due to the scheduling of the routes.
-It is important that bus riding changes happen ASAP.
+It is important that bus riding changes happen 3:00 pm.
 Last-minute changes often impact the drop-off time for multiple stops because the buses are held up to ensure changes are honored.

 - Elementary Walkers: We do not recommend students younger than fourth grade walk home by themselves, but understand that younger students walk home with older siblings.
 In the case that your child is a walker, they will be connected with their siblings and released from the building.
 Please communicate with your child’s teacher and the front office if your child(ren) are walkers.

 - Elementary/Secondary BATA: Some students ride the BATA bus home.
 BATA picks up at Pansophia Academy daily.
-Elementary students that ride BATA will be escorted to the BATA bus using the west entrance by the playground.
-BATA picks up on Hudson Street.
+Elementary students that ride BATA will be escorted to be picked up on Abbott Ave.
 Secondary students independently exit the building to board BATA.

 - Secondary Students: Secondary students are independently released to their rides.